Protein phosphorylation: Abundance

 Reversible phosphorylation of proteins is abundant in both prokaryotic and even more so in eukaryotic organisms.
-For instance, in bacteria 5-10% of all proteins are thought to be phosphorylated.
+For instance, in bacteria 5–10% of all proteins are thought to be phosphorylated.
 By contrast, it is estimated that one third of all human proteins is phosphorylated at any point in time, with 230,000, 156,000, and 40,000 unique phosphorylation sites existing in human, mouse, and yeast, respectively.
-In yeast, about 120 kinases (out of ~6000 proteins total) cause 8814 known regulated phosphorylation events, generating about 3,600 phosphoproteins (about 60% of all yeast proteins).
+In yeast, about 120 kinases (out of ~6,000 proteins total) cause 8,814 known regulated phosphorylation events, generating about 3,600 phosphoproteins (about 60% of all yeast proteins).
 Hence, phosphorylation is a universal regulatory mechanism that affects a large portion of proteins.
 Even if a protein is not phosphorylated itself, its interactions with other proteins may be regulated by phosphorylation of these interacting proteins.

 Mechanisms and functions of phosphorylation

 Phosphorylation introduces a charged and hydrophilic group in the side chain of amino acids, possibly changing a protein's structure by altering interactions with nearby amino acids.
 Some proteins such as p53 contain multiple phosphorylation sites, facilitating complex, multi-level regulation.
 Because of the ease with which proteins can be phosphorylated and dephosphorylated, this type of modification is a flexible mechanism for cells to respond to external signals and environmental conditions.

 Kinases phosphorylate proteins and phosphatases dephosphorylate proteins.
 Many enzymes and receptors are switched "on" or "off" by phosphorylation and dephosphorylation.
 Reversible phosphorylation results in a conformational change in the structure in many enzymes and receptors, causing them to become activated or deactivated.
 Phosphorylation usually occurs on serine, threonine, tyrosine and histidine residues in eukaryotic proteins.
 Histidine phosphorylation of eukaryotic proteins appears to be much more frequent than tyrosine phosphorylation.
-In prokaryotic proteins phosphorylation occurs on the serine, threonine, tyrosine, histidine or arginine or lysine residues.
+In prokaryotic proteins phosphorylation occurs on the serine, threonine, tyrosine, histidine, arginine or lysine residues.
 The addition of a phosphate (PO43-) molecule to a non-polar R group of an amino acid residue can turn a hydrophobic portion of a protein into a polar and extremely hydrophilic portion of a molecule.
 In this way protein dynamics can induce a conformational change in the structure of the protein via long-range allostery with other hydrophobic and hydrophilic residues in the protein.

 One such example of the regulatory role that phosphorylation plays is the p53 tumor suppressor protein.
 The p53 protein is heavily regulated and contains more than 18 different phosphorylation sites.
 Activation of p53 can lead to cell cycle arrest, which can be reversed under some circumstances, or apoptotic cell death.
 This activity occurs only in situations wherein the cell is damaged or physiology is disturbed in normal healthy individuals.

 Upon the deactivating signal, the protein becomes dephosphorylated again and stops working.
 This is the mechanism in many forms of signal transduction, for example the way in which incoming light is processed in the light-sensitive cells of the retina.